tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Slack out the [above link](https://data-flair.training/blogs/applications-of-pandas/) to students so they can review the other applications outside of class.

-Answer any questions before moving on.

 ---

-### 2. Instructor Do: Reading CSV Files (10 min)
+### 3. Instructor Do: Reading CSVs (10 min)

 The goal of this part of the lesson is to get students comfortable with reading CSV files into Pandas.
-Financial data is commonly converted from other formats (e.g., a Microsoft Excel file) to CSV so that programs like Pandas can manipulate it.
+Financial data is commonly converted from other formats (e.g., an Excel file) to CSV so that it can be manipulated by programs like Pandas.
 Learning how to read CSV data into Pandas is the first step in getting students started with creating automated analytics pipelines.

 **Files:**